 - 1/2 a cup of water

-- Add all of the ingredients to your blender.
+- Put all of the ingredients into your blender.
 Blend them until you get a smooth liquid.

-- Drink this for breakfast every day until you get rid of the parasites.
+- Drink this for breakfast every day as long as is necessary.

 5. Garlic and honey

-Known in many other places as “garlic honey”, this is an alternative treatment that aids in getting rid of intestinal parasites and other stored waste.
+Known in many other places as “garlic honey”, this is an alternative treatment that aims to get rid of stored waste.

 Garlic is a known antibacterial and anti-fungal agent.
-Because of its make-up, fight several kinds of infectious illnesses.
+Because of its makeup, experts recommend it to help with a wide range of illnesses.

-This combination with the light laxative effect from the honey makes this mixture ideal for removing microbes that affect your health.
+This combination with the light laxative effects of honey makes this mixture ideal for dealing with microbes that affect your health.

 - 6 garlic cloves